exercism/go/exercises/concept/census/.docs/instructions.md

 # Instructions

 It is your job to prepare the city's IT system for an upcoming census.
-Specifically, you are responsible for the program that will injest the data from the census workers.
+Specifically, you are responsible for the program that will process the data from the census workers.

 The program must be able to create a new resident in the system when given a resident's information.
 Additionally, you will create functions that ensure the required information is present in the resident's data and delete a resident's data.
 Lastly, you will count the residents to provide an accurate census count.

 ## 1. Create a new resident

-When a census worker collects a resident's information, they need register that resident by entering their name, age, and address into the system.
+When a census worker collects a resident's information, they need to register that resident by entering their name, age, and address into the system.

 Implement the function `NewResident` that accepts three arguments:

 - The name of the resident.
 - The age of the resident.
 - The address of the resident.

 The function should return a pointer to a `Resident` struct that holds this information.